anh4n/docker-jenkins-slave/README.md

 then the jenkins slave `Remote FS root` directory (/opt/jenkins) must exist on the host too.
 Otherwise the docker daemom can't find the mounted files.

+## Login to private Docker Registry

+At startup the Jenkins Slave can login to a Docker Registry.
+Set the following environment variables in your `docker-compose` file or `docker run` command.

+- DOCKER_REGISTRY_HOST
+- DOCKER_REGISTRY_USERNAME
+- DOCKER_REGISTRY_PASSWORD

 ## Example `docker-compose.yml` file

     version: '2'